tlambert03/LLSpy/docs/main.rst

 Channel Registration
 --------------------

 Transformation matrices for registering multichannel datasets can be generated using a calibration dataset of multi-color fiducials such as `tetraspeck beads <https://www.thermofisher.com/order/catalog/product/T7280>`_.
 The path to this dataset must be provided to LLSpy in the Post-Processing tab.
-See more in the section on `channel registration`_.
+See more in the section on :ref:`registration`.

 Data Structure Assumptions